If you attend writing conferences, you’ll probably have the opportunity to schedule an agent consultation and present a book pitch.

 - Don’t put so much pressure on yourself.

 This last point is really important.
-Folks, here’s the dirty secret… pitching tells us NOTHING about your writing.
+Folks, here’s the dirty secret…pitching a literary agent tells us NOTHING about your writing.
 Pitching and writing are two very different things.
 You could have the worst pitch in the world but your novel could be amazing.
-Or you could have (as is more often the case) a crackerjack pitch and a lousy, boring novel.
+Or you could have (as is more often the case) a crackerjack book pitch and a lousy, boring novel.
 So my decision to represent you won’t hinge on your pitch.
 Heck no. It hinges on your writing.

 And I always ask for you to send me a writing sample (unless the project is obviously not for me).
 You can stop worrying about “making me” request it.
 So don’t freak out about the pitch.
 We’re just two people who love books, talking.
 We have lots in common already.

-A consultation is just your chance to get some feedback on your pitch, to hear some questions and reactions about your story, a chance to ask an agent or editor a burning question, and practice for talking about your writing to publishing people.
+A consultation is just your chance to get some feedback on your book pitch, to hear some questions and reactions about your story, a chance to ask an agent or editor a burning question, and practice for talking about your writing to publishing people.
 It’s no more complicated than that, so don’t make it into a panic attack.
-I think this is the healthiest attitude a writer can have when approaching a pitching situation.
+I think this is the healthiest attitude a writer can have when pitching a literary agent.

 ETA: For more information on “pitchcraft,” a term trademarked by literary agent Katharine Sands, please pick up her very helpful book MAKING THE PERFECT PITCH, an invaluable guide to writers.